'If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings, and grow.'

 Lesley Gurney is new to the Heartwood Team and is available to support families with:

-If you feel you would like support, please talk to Mrs Beckett or Mrs McMillen and they can arrange this for you.
+If you feel you would like support, please talk to Mrs McMillen or another member of staff and they can arrange this for you.

 Safeguarding of children, staff and volunteers, students and parents is a priority.
 If you see anything that causes you concern regarding child protection, the well being or safety of a child or adult you MUST inform a member of the safeguarding team (above)